Kain Colter: 2011

 As a sophomore, Colter was slated to be the backup quarterback to Dan Persa, as Persa was questionable for the team's opening game with an Achilles tendon injury.
-In the opening game against Boston College, Persa was not healthy enough to start, and Colter became the starting quarterback, leading the Wildcats to a 24-17 victory over the Eagles of Boston College.
+In the opening game against Boston College, Persa was not healthy enough to start, and Colter became the starting quarterback, leading the Wildcats to a 24–17 victory over the Eagles of Boston College.
 The Wildcats' head coach, Pat Fitzgerald, said that once Persa returns, Colter will be used as a running back, wide receiver and Wildcat quarterback.

 Statistics

 Professional career

-Colter went undrafted in the 2014 NFL Draft but was later signed by the Minnesota Vikings as a wide receiver and running back.
-Colter didn't make the Vikings' 53-man roster, but he made the practice squad.
+Colter went undrafted in the 2014 NFL draft but was later signed by the Minnesota Vikings as a wide receiver and running back.
+Colter did not make the Vikings' 53-man roster, but he made the practice squad.

 On February 9, 2016, Colter signed with the Los Angeles Rams, but he was subsequently released.

 On August 1, 2016, the Buffalo Bills announced that they signed Colter.
 On September 2, 2016, he was released by the Bills as part of final roster cuts.

+Personal life

+His great uncle, Jeff Colter, was also a member of the Vikings.
+Colter is also a co-founder of the College Athletes Players Association, or CAPA, which is a labor organization established to assert college athletes' status as employees with the right to collectively bargain for basic protections.